Logo

 In the Export Solutions window, click on New at the bottom of the screen.

-• Type in a name and note: this is the name the user will see in the Excel drop down menu in SmartList.
+• Type in a name and note: this is the name the user will see in the Excel drop-down menu in SmartList.

-• Browse to your Excel macro enabled file.
+• Browse to the Excel macro-enabled file.

 • Select a Visible To setting - everyone or yourself only.